Windows

 Select if the HBJSON file with windows has been exported directly from the Revit model.
 If so, the window geometry will be synchronized with the model's units and coordinate system if they have changed from the original Revit model.

-Offset all windows and/or skylights by a certain distance.
-This is useful for translating between interfaces that expect the window frame to be included within or excluded from the geometry.
+Offset the edges of all windows and/or skylights by a certain distance.
+Useful for translating between interfaces that expect the window frame to be included within or excluded from the geometry.

 Options